kjenney/eks-argocd-bootstrap/terraform/README.md

 The Terraform code required to provision an EKS cluster along with the prerequisites for running cluster-autoscaler as well as ArgoCD for deploying cluster-autoscaler.

-To run it
+Replace MY.IP.ADDRESS with the IP address you are using to connec to the EKS cluster:

 ```
 terraform init
 terraform plan
-terraform apply
+terraform apply -var="eks_endpoint_cidr=MY.IP.ADDRESS"
 ```